An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 variable vgname set to newList<ofVectorGraphic>()expressionlet circname be newCircleVG() with centreX set to 20, centreY set to 20, radius set to 5, fillColour set to red, strokeColour set to green, strokeWidth set to 2expressioncall vg.appendprocedureName(circarguments)call displayVectorGraphicsprocedureName(vgarguments)

-This example creates a circle that changes between red and green every second:
+Example of a circle that changes between red and green every second:

 variable vgname set to newList<ofVectorGraphic>()expressionlet circname be newCircleVG() with centreX set to 50, centreY set to 37, radius set to 30, fillColour set to greenexpressioncall vg.appendprocedureName(circarguments)+while trueconditioncall displayVectorGraphicsprocedureName(vgarguments)call pauseprocedureName(700arguments)call circ.setFillColourprocedureName(redarguments)call displayVectorGraphicsprocedureName(vgarguments)call pauseprocedureName(700arguments)call circ.setFillColourprocedureName(greenarguments)end while